hyunjongL/cs494_project/README.md

   ```
   그리고, helloarcustest.java에서 ip 주소는 arcus-admin이 아닌 arcus-memcached 주소를 등록하니 잘 돌아갔다.
   ![arcus-mvn-test](./screenshots/arcus-test-build.png)
-  docker: you can figure it out with the id following the "root"

 3. I made 3 tables in my mysql server, 'Profile', 'Relationship' and 'Thoughts'(writings).
 These would be used to test the differences between mysql-only and arcus used services.
 This test will query the 10 latest writings of my friends.
 The query statement looks like below.
 It will take quite a long time, which would make a dramatic difference when using a cache.
 Also, it fits to current db usage of social network services.
 ```